ericleasemorgan/classify-neoformas/README.md

 The process outlined above can be run with "one script to rule them all" -- ./bin/build.sh.

-While a person may want rush to ./bin/build.sh right away, it might be better to first test which classification algorithm with use (./bin/cross-validate.py), and then test which parameters to use for a selected algorithm (./bin/parameterize.py).
-To the best of my ability, this has already been done, but testing scripts are here because software is never done.
+While a person may want rush to ./bin/build.sh right away, it might be better to first test which classification algorithm it use (./bin/cross-validate.py), and then test which parameters to use for a selected algorithm (./bin/parameterize.py).
+To the best of my ability, this has already been done, but testing scripts are still here because software is never done.

 Once the a model has been created, one can classify other plain text files with the classifier (./bin/classify.py), but at first glance it does not work.